fireeye-ops/cache/resume.md

 #### member/developer

 I assist the webmaster in site design in development, for the most part (as a friend).
-I have submitted a C patch in the KoRx bugtracker (just one!), and previously moderated the servers and forums.
+I have submitted a C patch in the KoRx bug tracker (just one!), and previously moderated the servers and forums.

 ## awards